-Outcome 3: On completion of this unit the student should be able to identify, re-create, notate and transcribe short excerpts of music, and discuss the interpretation of expressive elements of music in pre-recorded works.
+Outcome 3: On completion of this unit the student should be able to discuss a performer's interpretation and manipulation of music elements and concepts in works, identifying and transcribing short examples of music using appropriate notation.

 - Performances of works

+- Performance of unprepared material

 - Demonstration and explanation of technical work and exercises

-- Performance of unprepared material

-- Aural, written and practical tasks
+- Aural, written and practical tasks.